Sw4mpf0x/ludus-k8s/README.md

 #### Deploy via Helm

 Helm charts can be deployed as an OCI address, local folder, or by specifying a public repo and name.
 Charts can be deployed to a specific namespace with the `helm_namespace` variable and the release name can be set with `helm_release_name`.

+After your range is running, you can use `helm` on the front node to interact with the cluster.
+Note that you need to run `kubectl`, and as a result `helm`, with `sudo`.

 Public repo and name: